PoeticPete/facebook_message_analyzer/README.md

 1. Go to https://www.facebook.com/dyi.

-2. Select only the "Messages" data and request the data.
+2. Select only the "Messages" data.

+3. Set the Format to JSON.

+4. Click "Create File".

-3. Wait for Facebook to prepare the data.
+5. Wait for Facebook to prepare the data.

-4. Download the data and unzip it.
+6. Download the data and unzip it.
 You should have a folder called "messages/".

-5. Clone this repo
+7. Clone this repo
 ```
 git clone https://github.com/PoeticPete/facebook_message_analyzer.git
 ```

-6. Install requirements (use Python3 plz)
+8. Install requirements (use Python3 plz)
 ```
 pip install -r requirements.txt
 ```

-7. Run the bulk analyzer
+9. Run the bulk analyzer
 ```
 python main.py analyze_directory <path_to_your_messages_directory>
 ```